Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Discussion

-Considering the functional brain networks, the degree of each individual vertex brings information regarding the capacity of the area that it represents in influencing or receiving influence from other distinct areas \citep{sporns2011networks}.
+Considering the functional brain networks, the degree of each vertex brings information regarding the capacity of the area that it represents to influence or receive influence from other distinct areas \citep{sporns2011networks}.

-The results obtained in this experiment, demonstrate that in the awake state, high degree vertices are located covering all frontal and parietal lobes, and also in temporal areas anterior to the superior temporal sulcus, indicating that in awake conditions those cortical regions present high connectivity and functional integration.
-After the administration of the anesthetics, highly connected vertices were not observed on those cortical areas anymore, evidencing the occurrence of a drastic reduction in the functional connectivity.
-The results reveal that the Ketamine-Medetomidine cocktail affected mainly the great connectivity that existed in areas of the secondary associative cortex of the frontal and parietal lobes, strongly suggesting that events of consciousness may be highly dependent on the high functional integration involving these anatomical regions.
+The results of this experiment demonstrate that in the awake state, high-degree vertices cover all frontal and parietal lobes and temporal areas anterior to the superior temporal sulcus, indicating that in awakening conditions, those cortical regions present high connectivity and functional integration.
+After administering the anesthetics, highly connected vertices were no longer observed in those cortical areas, evidencing a drastic reduction in functional connectivity.
+The results reveal that the Ketamine-Medetomidine cocktail mainly affected the prominent connectivity that existed in areas of the secondary associative cortex of the frontal and parietal lobes, strongly suggesting that events of consciousness may be highly dependent on the high functional integration involving these anatomical regions.
 Such experimental evidence is in accordance with several scientific reports relating the same regions to neural correlates of consciousness.
-There are experimental evidences that the administration of the general anesthetics Propofol induces a large decrease in the blood flow on areas of the pre-cuneous, cuneous and posterior cingulate cortex \citep{fiset1999brain}, being the inactivation of the posterior medial part associated with loss of consciousness \citep{kaisti2002effects}.
-Damasio and Dolan reported that injuries affecting the same cortical areas are related to serious disturbances of cognition and consciousness \citep{damasio1999feeling}.
-Laureys highlighted that fronto-parietal regions are preferentially deactivated in humans patients in vegetative state \citep{laureys2004brain}, being the loss of consciousness of those patients associated with the functional disconnectivity between frontal and parietal regions \citep{laureys1999impaired}.
+Furthermore, there is experimental evidence that the administration of the general anesthetic Propofol induces a significant decrease in blood flow in areas of the pre-cuneus, cuneus, and posterior cingulate cortex \citep{fiset1999brain}, with the inactivation of the posterior medial part associated with loss of consciousness \citep{kaisti2002effects}.
+Damasio and Dolan reported that injuries affecting the same cortical areas are related to severe disturbances of cognition and consciousness \citep{damasio1999feeling}.
+Laureys highlighted that frontoparietal regions are preferentially deactivated in human patients in the vegetative states \citep{laureys2004brain}, with the loss of consciousness of those patients associated with the functional disconnectivity between frontal and parietal regions \citep{laureys1999impaired}.